Skip to main content

 };

-This often leads to compile-time errors that other languages would only catch at runtime.
-To understand the subtleties of ownership, you need to understand the different memories, the Stack and the Heap (see Appendix 2).
+This leads to compilation errors, whereas other languages wouldn't pose a problem.
+To understand the subtlety of ownership, you need to understand the different memories, the Stack and the Heap.

 let x = 42;